Solutions for every square foot.

 Pallet Flow Rack Overview

-In pallet flow rack systems, rack supports inclined rollers or wheels allowing pallets to glide from the back (loading) aisle to the front (picking) aisle.
+In pallet flow rack systems, the rack supports inclined rollers or wheels allowing pallets to glide from the back (loading) aisle to the front (picking) aisle.
 When the front pallet is unloaded, the next automatically glides into the picking position.
 Brakes can be included for speed control.

 Pallet flow systems can be configured up to 12 lanes deep, providing excellent volume utilization and high-density storage.